 - They have huge marketing budgets

-- Online marketplaces have seller protection programs in place
+- Online marketplaces have seller protection programmes in place

 - The marketplace handles the transaction